vowstar/k210-linux-nommu/linux-kernel/Documentation/arm64/booting.rst

 			  to the base of DRAM, since memory below it is not accessible via the linear mapping
 			1
-			  2MB aligned base may be anywhere in physical memory
-  Bits 4-63	Reserved.
+			  2MB aligned base such that all image_size bytes counted from the start of the image are within the 48-bit addressable range of physical memory Bits 4-63	Reserved.
   ============= ===============================================================